ivan-paleo/publish-micro-image/README.md

 ## Resolution
 There is not one single resolution but many different, complementary definitions of resolution.
 First, it is important, once again, to differentiate between optical and digital resolutions.
 And second, there are lateral (XY) and vertical (Z) resolutions.

-The optical resolution is influenced by the optics (objective + optical zoom), while the digital resolution is influenced by the field of view (itself dependent on the objective) and the camera.
+The optical resolution is influenced by the optics (objective + optical zoom), while the digital resolution is influenced by the field of view (itself dependent on the objective) and the camera/detector.

 Most terms and definitions here refer to the [Fair Data Sheet Initiative, v1.2α](http://www.optassyst.de/fairesdatenblatt/) (the website is only in German, but the Fair Data Sheet itself has an English version).
 I will abbreviate it "FDS".